Greeshmanth1909/chirpy/README.md

 # chirpy
-A webserver built with Golang and a custom "database" that stores information in a `.json` file.
+A webserver that manages chirps(tweets), built with Golang and a custom "database" that stores information in a `.json` file.

 ### Requirements
 `go 1.22.2` or greater